Artoriuz/ArtCNN/README.md

 You may occasionaly find some models under the "Experiments" directory.
 This is meant to serve as a testing ground for future models.

-## Training Details
-The luma models are trained on an anime dataset containing images from the following sources:
-- Violet Evergarden
-- Koe no Katachi
-- Kimi no Na Wa
-- Hibike Euphonium (Chikai and Ensemble)
-- Yuru Camp (Film only)
-- SAO (OS and Progressive)
-- Evangelion: 3.0+1.0

-The Chroma models are trained on DIV2K+Manga109.

-The images are split into smaller 256x256 patches and downsampled with the box filter.
-The L1 loss function is used alongside the Adam optimiser.
-The models are trained using Keras 3 with its JAX backend.

 ## mpv Instructions
 Add something like this to your mpv config:
 ```